 7. Jaisalmer War Memorial

-Located 10 km before the Jaisalmer city, right where greenery slowly begins to disappear and sand dunes appear, is this beautiful memorial of the Indo Pak war.
+Located 10 km before Jaisalmer city, right where greenery slowly begins to disappear and sand dunes appear, is this beautiful memorial of the Indo-Pak war.

 Jodhpur, the second-largest city of Rajasthan, has a treasure worth of places that you can see.
 The sheer variety of its attractions will give you an idea of its diversity and colossal roots.